The possibilities for outdoor pursuits in Sierra Nevada National Park are pretty incredible – check ’em out!

 In Sierra Nevada (the village), you can rent all necessary equipment as well as book lessons if you’re new to the sport.
 The village is a great place to stay if you plan on skiing for a few days.

-There are 15 kilometers of prepped cross country skiing tracks with up to 7 different routes.
+There are 15 kilometres of prepped cross-country skiing tracks with up to 7 different routes.
 This winter wonderland sits right between Almeria’s El Chullo and Granada’s Morron Sanjuanero and boasts some breathtaking views.

 Cycling and mountain biking in Sierra Nevada National Park